ddervs/ddervs.github.io/README.md

 ## Quantum Secrets of Photosynthesis

 My colleagues in [Alexandra Olaya-Castro's Group](http://www.ucl.ac.uk/~ucapaol/index.html) in the Physics department at UCL have an outreach programme for their research, the [Quantum Secrets of Photosynthesis](http://www.ucl.ac.uk/~ucapaol/outreach.html).
-They describe their what they do most elegantly:
+They describe what they do most elegantly:
 >Our research aims to elucidate fundamental quantum principles underlying energy capture, transfer and conversion at the biomolecular level.

 In the summer of 2016, I volunteered at their exhibit for the [Royal Society Summer Science Exhibition](https://royalsociety.org/science-events-and-lectures/2016/summer-science-exhibition/), where we wowed the public with interactive displays illuminating how plants and bacteria use quantum mechanics to absorb and transfer energy more efficiently than thought possible.